Skip to main content

 What you need to do

 Understanding your legal obligations is an important aspect of running a business.
-When it comes to super, you need to follow the requirements set out in the Superannuation Guarantee (Administration) Act 1992.
+When it comes to super, you need to follow the requirements set out in the Superannuation Guarantee (Administration) Act 1992 (Cth), as well as other relevant superannuation and employment requirements.

 Make super contributions